Get off with something 99 times and on the hundredth it turns around and bites you on the bum.

 Since posting this, it’s occurred to me that a little disclaimer is in order.
 This post is not saying that it’s okay to make all sorts of poor decisions and then expect to walk away from it.

 The reason I got home safely was a combination of factors.
 I know that hill well, having climbed on and around McDui dozens of times over the last forty-something years.
 Even blinded by the snow I had a picture of the area in my mind and an awareness of the slope gradient and my likely (very rough) position.
 I also had the foresight to take a bearing in advance, the discipline to follow it, and an awareness of my direction of drift.
 And I had experience of spotting a cornice in similar conditions: I knew exactly what I was looking for.
 And in many unnoticed ways I was using almost 50 years of experience in the hills.
+But still, I was within a hairsbreadth of going over a cornice for a fall that would certainly have killed me.

 This isn’t a tale of survival against the odds, just a wee warning (to myself as much as anyone) of how easy it is to shave your safety margin a bit thinner than you’d like.
 I wouldn’t recommend a similar escapade to anyone who is less than 100 per cent confident in their navigation and hillcraft, but even with the experience I have of location and navigational skills, I was careless and, had I not been lucky enough to be distracted by the two ptarmigan who weren’t there, may well have ended up going over that cornice.